Venture and Falcon holidays (inc. School Ventures)

-To provide learning, fellowship and adventure to 3,500 children and young people through action-packed holidays for those aged 8-18.
+To provide learning, adventure and fellowship to 4,000 children and teenagers, especially for those suffering from multiple forms of disadvantage, through action-packed holidays and school term-time residential weekends for those aged 8-18.

 Charity information: CPAS

-The Ventures experience brings a range of key development and enrichment outcomes to children and young people, including those which contribute towards ‘helping children to achieve more’, tackling the gender gap in well-being between girls and boys, and so-on.
+Our project brings a range of sustainable, key development and enrichment outcomes to children and young people, including those which contribute towards ‘helping children to achieve more’, tackling the gender gap in well-being between girls and boys, esteem and peer pressures.

 Feedback from those attending is analysed and leader feedback is similarly measured both qualitatively and quantitatively.
-CPAS provides subsidies for those least able to afford to attend, so cost is not a barrier.
+We provide subsidies for those least able to afford to attend, so that cost is never a barrier.

-Provision of Venture holidays around the UK for 3,500 children and young people.
+Provision of Venture and Falcon holidays around the UK for 3,750 children and young people.

 Activities» 100 holidays especially designed for learning, fellowship and adventure, led by carefully trained Christian volunteers who contribute financially.